 Timberlake Cabinetry is a division of American Woodmark Corporation, the second largest manufacturer of kitchen cabinets in the U.S. and Canada.
 They use the Widen Collective® to empower their salesforce with self-serve access to sales literature, digital assets, and collateral.

 The Timberlake sales team relies heavily on their marketing department for sales materials that communicate the value of their products.
 However, the search functionality in their existing content management system was limited; and new content was constantly being produced for a growing number of annual product launches.

 Their sales representatives found it increasingly difficult to locate materials when they needed them, and relied heavily on the marketing department for help.
 C.J.
-Fitzgerald, a marketing specialist at Timberlake, said his team was fielding dozens of file requests every week.
+Fitzgerald, Communications Manager at Timberlake, said his team was fielding dozens of file requests every week.

 The marketing team realized this workflow was inefficient and unsustainable.
 So in 2013, they began researching digital asset management (DAM) systems, and in late 2014 they implemented the Widen Collective.